ssbanjo/Keyword-pinger/README.md

-Simple discord.py keyword pinger to notify specific roles of your server at a specific time and channel.
 Add as many keyword pings as you want and delete them if those are no longer necessary.
 All the added pings will be saved into a .json file so you can stop or reboot the bot at any time without having to add the pings all over again.

 The bot will ping the linked role to the channel keyword you have set if this one is found in the message content or embeds.